Words Edel Cassidy

 From ancient stepping stones to modern marvels of engineering, bridges are interesting architectural structures that have become part of our history.
 While many traffic-bearing bridges have become iconic landmarks, footbridges are fascinating in a different way.
 They often have long histories, and are stunning works of genius designed and built without computers or modern machinery often in the most inaccessible of places.

 Pedestrian bridges can be simple and utilitarian or they can be exquisite and creative masterpieces.
 While the primary purpose of footbridges is to provide a link between two points across water, a valley or a road, they are also often landmarks that are ambitious, inventive and awe-inspiring works of art from end to end.
 Here is a selection of pedestrian bridges, ranging from the environmentally and socially conscious to those that are downright dangerous and scary.

 Rakotzbrücke (also known as the Devil’s Bridge)

-Commissioned in 1860 by Friedrich Herrmann, the knight of Kromlau, this thin arch is roughly built out of varied local stone and spans thirty-five metres.
+Commissioned in 1860 by Friedrich Herrmann, the knight of Kromlau, this thin arch (pictured above) is roughly built out of varied local stone and spans thirty-five metres.
 Because of its unique construction, the bridge merges with its reflection to create a perfect circle regardless of the point of observation.

 There are dozens of so-called devil’s bridges located around Europe, all of which are significant technological achievements of their time.
 Most of them share the same legend: a pact is made with the devil to assist in building the bridge in exchange for the first soul to cross it.
 The builder always looks for a way to trick the devil, for example, by luring an animal across the bridge first, thereby saving the soul of a human.
 But the Rakotzbrücke legend ends differently.
 On completion of the bridge, it was the builder himself who walked the bridge and sacrificed his own life to the devil.

 Today, the footbridge can be viewed in the Azalea and Rhododendron Park in Kromlau, but in order to preserve this architectural masterpiece, walking across it is prohibited.

 Ballycastle, Co.
 Antrim, Northern Ireland